ftassy/Polyglot-Tech-Blog/README.md

 1. If not already done, install [Node.js](https://nodejs.org/en/download)
 1. Clone the [repository](https://gitlab.com/florent_tassy/polyglot-tech-blog) with `git clone https://gitlab.com/florent_tassy/polyglot-tech-blog.git` or [download](https://gitlab.com/florent_tassy/polyglot-tech-blog/-/archive/main/polyglot-tech-blog-main.zip) and unzip the repository content
 2. Install dependencies: `npm ci`
-3. Start development: `npm run dev`
+3. Start development server: `npm run dev`
 4. Visit http://localhost:8080 to see your work-in-progress
 5. Do your things and see your changes instantly!
-6. When your projet is ready, deploy easily on GitHub Pages, GitLab Pages, Netlify or manually on a server.
+6. When your projet is ready, deploy easily on GitHub Pages, GitLab Pages, Netlify or manually.

 ## Check the code